 During the assessment period the Government Department has undergone significant changes in its personnel, through a combination of replacements and net expansion.
 At the start of the 2013-14 year, the Department has 45 permanent staff: 18 (Full) Professors, 23 Associate Professors, and 4 Assistant Professors.
-The Department also has 12 Affiliated Members in other LSE Departments: 3 in the Department of Methodology, 3 in the Department of International Development, 3 in the European Institute, 1 in the Gender Institute, 1 in the Department of Media and Communications, and 1 in the Department of Management.
-The Department has tried to improve the gender balance in the Department.
+The Department also has 12 Affiliated Members in other LSE Departments: 3 in the Department of Methodology, 3 in the Department of International Development, 3 in the European Institute, 1 in the Gender Institute, 1 in the Department of Media and Communications, and 1 in the Department.
 We have hired a significant number of female colleagues at the junior level in the past few years.
 As a result, whereas only 17% of Full Professors are female, 30% of Associate and Assistant Professors are female.